 print out or make a digital copy of this getting started packet of worksheets (and get cracking)

-Spreadsheets: You won’t need them quite yet, but get these spreadsheets saved somewhere.
+Spreadsheets: You won’t need them quite yet, but get these spreadsheets saved now, so you have them when you’re ready.
+Again, organization is going to be what helps you keep your mental health in order when things KEEP CHANGING.
 We’ve got you covered on everything from your wedding guest list template to your vendor contact list to your day-of wedding timeline.
 You’ll thank yourself later.

 talk to your families AND FRIENDS: Okay, you know how you want the wedding to look and feel.
 Now it’s time to sit down and have a chat with your families.
 Are you asking for financial contributions?
 (Staff and readers discuss the pros, cons, and alternatives here.)
 Have you thought about what kind of input you want them to have?
 Are there traditions you want to include—or traditions you want to eschew?
 Are you going to have a bridal party?
-Here’s everything you need to know about picking your squad, with some extra tips here on MOH duties (that’s maid of honor, FYI, because the wedding world is nothing if not fond of acronyms).
+We discussed wedding parties in the time of COVID here because y’all… everything feels different these days.

 Honestly, friends, if you’ve just gotten engaged, that list is enough to keep you busy for weeks.
 But if you’re looking for more information, you can start browsing here:

-But most of all, come join us here in January, where we spend every day talking about and helping you plan your bad-ass feminist wedding.
+But most of all, come join us here in January, where we spend our days talking about and helping you plan your bad-ass egalitarian wedding, even mid-pandemic.
 We’ll see you then!